iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Mode, Direction, and Limits
 ****************************
-Descriptions of some important parameters for the module’s direction and mode and how to change them through the IQ Control Center can be found in the :ref:`Motor Configuration section of the tutorial for flight controller integration using hobby protocols <hobby_fc_tutorial_motor_configuration>`.
+Descriptions of some important parameters for the module’s direction and mode and how to change them through IQ Control Center can be found in the :ref:`Motor Configuration section of the tutorial for flight controller integration using hobby protocols <hobby_fc_tutorial_motor_configuration>`.
 That tutorial is focused on using hobby protocols, but the details on configuring the module are still accurate for DroneCAN.